Advantages of Futures over Stocks

 Fewer instruments

 There are fewer instruments, compared to the stock market.
 Some futures are offered by different exchanges and it can be tricky to trade on some of these.
 Some brokers may not support them or the fees may be higher.
+Some futures contracts don’t see very much volume which makes trading them difficult.

 Some stock traders screen for certain stocks every day or so and then trade the stocks that match their criteria.
 This allows the trader to focus on a expected movement and specialize in that.
-I’ve heard of some people doing this with futures, but the pool is much smaller.
+I’ve heard of some people doing this with futures, but the pool to select from is much smaller.
 Futures traders tend to have to be able to handle different price movement, choppy, ranging, trending, etc, depending on the day or hour.
 Of course, if the movement isn’t suited to your style of trading, you don’t have to trade.

 Protection of customer funds